arjunsarkar5478-rgb/Operating_System_Coursework/docs/week1.md

-As required by the brief, you can see my workstation prompt arjun@workstation: then the successful login, and then the server's prompt operating_system@coursework:
-After logging in, I ran the 5 required commands to document the server's specifications (uname -a, free -h, df -h, ip addr, and lsb_release -a).
+As the brief asked, you can see that after I logged in I entered my workstations prompt arjun@workstation: and then the successful log, and the prompt on the server operatingsystem@coursework: and then I proceeded to run the 5 commands that were required to capture the specifications of the server (uname -a, free -h, df -h, ip addr, and lsbrelease -a).

 Week 1: Reflection

-This first week was a great exercise in troubleshooting.
-I ran into a "Permission denied" error when I tried to SSH, even though I was sure I was typing the right password.
-My first thought was that password authentication was disabled, so I checked the sshd_config file, but PasswordAuthentication yes was already set correctly.
-The real solution came from checking the SSH service status on the server with sudo systemctl status ssh.
-I was able to read the logs and saw the error Failed password for invalid user operating_systemcoursework.
-This instantly showed me the problem: my username was actually operating_system, not operating_systemcoursework as I had first thought.
-This was a good lesson in how important it is to read the system logs instead of just guessing.
+The first week was an excellent ordeal in troubleshooting.
+I encountered a Permission denied error when I made an attempt to SSH, although I was certain that I was entering the correct password.
+I assumed that password authentication was turned off, so I went and checked the sshdconfig file, but PasswordAuthentication yes was already set appropriately.
+The actual solution was a search of the SSH service status on the server using sudo systemctl status ssh.
+I could read the logs and observed the error Failed password of invalid user operatingsystemcoursework.
+This immediately revealed me the issue: I was in fact called operatingsystem and not operatingsystemcoursework.
+That was a lesson, on how to be able to read the system logs rather than just make an educated guess.
 References

 [1] JumpCloud, "What is a Jump Server / Bastion Host?," JumpCloud.com, 2025.